What type of choral singers does the program accept?

 Do I have to sing a solo piece during the application process?

-There are no in person rehearsals in the USA before we head to Italy.
-We will have a couple of online Zoom meetings to talk about the repertoire with both guest conductor, David Hayes, and founder and artistic director, Paulo Faustini, in the spring of 2023.
+• There will be a couple of online Zoom meetings to talk about the repertoire with both guest conductor, David Hayes, and founder and artistic director, Paulo Faustini, in the spring of 2024.
 These meetings will be recorded.
-Dates and times to be determined some time in February of 2023.
-Study and learning audio files will be available to all participants who would like the help.
+Dates and times to be determined in the spring of 2024.

 Does the music need to be memorized?
 How well do I need to know the music?

-It is advised to have the music memorized so that the singer can feel confident and have a positive performing experience.
-There are no rehearsals in Puglia for note learning, but, only to bring the ensemble together, run-through the repertoire, and to check sectional balance.
-Rehearsals are very fast-paced, roughly 3 hours a day.
-While the program does not expect perfection, we do expect all singing participants to know their voice part, be able to imagine and hear their part as well as sing the part alone, demonstrating a deep familiarity with notes, rhythms, intervals, words, diction, and execute given score markings.
+• While the program does not expect perfection, we do expect all singing participants to know their voice part, that is, to be able to imagine and hear their part as well as sing the part alone, demonstrating a deep familiarity with notes, rhythms, intervals, words, diction, and execute given score markings.
 This is vital to the artistic integrity of the ensemble.

 Does the program provide scores for its participants?

-What is the 2023 program repertoire?
+What is the 2024 program repertoire?
 How long are concerts?
 Are concerts free to the public?

-The program repertoire will be confirmed and finalized after the program payment deadline of January 13, 2023.
+The program repertoire will be confirmed and finalized after the program payment deadline of January 5, 2024.
 We do like to program a wide variety of a cappella pieces dating from the Renaissance up through the 21st century choral repertoire, including Spirituals.
 To view our repertoire history click HERE.
 Concerts usually last no longer than an hour, including audience clapping.
 All concerts are free to the public.

 What is the concert dress?
 Do we use black folders?
 Tablets?

 The concert dress is all black, summer comfortable for all singers.
 No colorful labels.
 Comfortable and sturdy black performing shoes.
 All singers must bring an all-black folder OR use a tablet for their scores.
-More detail to be discussed with 2023 participants in the spring of 2023.
+More detail to be discussed with 2024 participants in the spring of 2024.

 Will we need to wear masks during the program or during concerts?